Elderly care at home services

 Regular home visits, at set times of the day or night, are available if you need that support little and often.
 The visits can be from as little as half an hour each week and right through to several hours a day.
 Overnight support is available in the form of waking nights and sleeping nights too.

 If you prefer ongoing support, then live-in care may be the best option.
 Your live-in carer will be there 24/7, living in a spare room in your house and offering assistance when it’s needed.
 He or she is likely to become a great companion or friend.
+Read more about what live in care covers here.

 Home care is also available on a temporary basis.
 Called respite care, it can offer a much-needed rest for an existing caregiver.
 You can also arrange short-term support after an operation or accident, enabling you to return home and get back on your feet at your own pace.